mockoon/mockoon.com/content/docs/latest/mockoon-cloud/web-application.md

 ![mockoon cloud web app screenshot](docs-img:mockoon-cloud-web-application.png)

-## UI differences
+## UI and feature differences

 The interface is the same as the desktop application, with a few differences due to the nature of the web application:

 - [Cloud deployments unsupported features](docs:mockoon-cloud/api-mock-cloud-deployments#unsupported-features) (file serving, custom TLS, etc.) are hidden to avoid confusion.
-- Desktop and local specific options and features are disabled or hidden (managing local environments, etc.).
+- Desktop/local specific options and features are disabled or hidden (managing local environments, etc.).
-- Some interface elements were modified to fit the web application (e.g. the server start button deploys in the cloud instead of starting a local server).
+- Some interface elements were modified to fit the web application (e.g. the server start button deploys to the cloud instead of starting a local server).

 As this application is still in early access, we are working on improving the interface and adding new features.
 We welcome your feedback and suggestions to help us make it better.